angeldelacruzdev/server-express/README.md

 # server-express
-This server is created in Express with the authentication module created
+This server was created in Express with a typescript and authentication module.

 ##config database
 Go to the path 'src\config\envAccess.js' and add your database credentials